Most Beautiful Books of 2017: A Holiday Gift Guide

 La Belle Sauvage is the first book in the Book of Dust trilogy by Philip Pullman, a companion series to his Dark Materials trilogy.
 It’s a fabulous read, and there are several beautiful editions available – and if you missed out on one of the limited edition ones (which sold out before publication), the UK standard edition is still lovely, with a sprinkling of glittery dust motes hidden under the dust jacket, as well as lovely illustrated chapter headings.

-► Buy the limited edition via Abebooks.
+► Find the OOP limited edition at Abebooks.

 And for the romantics we have the truly stunning deluxe edition of the classic romantic fantasy adventure comedy The Princess Bride written by William Goldman – or should I say S Morgenstern?
 This keepsake edition has a foiled and embossed cover, fifty full-page colour illustrations by Michael Manomivibul on rough cut cream paper, full colour chapter openers and a lovely colour map on the endpapers.

 For the movie buff, the Ultimate Visual History books are a fantastic series.
 I have here the one for The Dark Crystal and as you can see, as well as telling the story of the creative journey that led from story to screen.
 These books are filled with a huge range of visual art – from set photography to storyboards and production notes – but the real fun comes in the removable ephemera, such as script pages, sketches and other delightful treasures to hold.